nytimes/drone-gke/DOCS.md

 `drone-gke` requires a Google service account and uses it's [JSON credential file][service-account] to authenticate.

-This must be passed to the plugin under the target `token`.
+This must be passed to the plugin under the target `google_credentials`.

-The plugin infers the GCP project from the JSON credentials (`token`) and retrieves the GKE cluster credentials.
+The plugin infers the GCP project from the JSON credentials and retrieves the GKE cluster credentials.

 [service-account]: https://cloud.google.com/storage/docs/authentication#service_accounts

-### Setting the JSON token
+### Setting the JSON credential

 Improved in Drone 0.5+, it is no longer necessary to align the JSON file.